AJ2O/aws-short-projects/project-set-1/3-stepfunctions-alarm-clock.md

 - Publish, and you should receive the message on your device(s)

 ### .
 Create Step Functions Application
-- Copy-paste the code below for the function definition:
+- Copy-paste the code below for the function definition replacing:
+  - <queue-URL> with the URL for the SQS queue created earlier
+  - <topic-arn> with the ARN for the SNS topic created earlier
+  - <SNS-Lambda-arn> with the ARN for the notification Lambda
+  - <SQS-Lambda-arn> with the ARN for the SQS Lambda
 ```
 {
   "Comment": "An Alarm Clock App using State Machines",